attiand/gspell4eclipse/README.md

 gspell4eclipse
 ==============

-Google one line spelling for Eclipse.
+Google online spelling for Eclipse.

 Uses <a href="http://code.google.com/p/google-api-spelling-java">Google online spelling API</a> to check for spelling errors in Eclipse editors.